sarahmoulton/d4dcoalition-web/privacy-policy.md

 # intro: This is the introductory content if needed.
 ---
 The Design 4 Democracy Coalition takes seriously the privacy of its website visitors, program participants, donors, employees and others who provide personal data to the Institute.
 These individuals have the right to know the type of information the Institute collects, why it is collected, how it is protected and used and the circumstances under which it may be deleted or disclosed, as well as the right to consent to the use of this data.
-This Privacy Policy is posted on Design 4 Democracy’s homepage, all internal website pages and at every point where personal data may be requested or collected."
+This Privacy Policy is posted on Design 4 Democracy’s homepage, all internal website pages and at every point where personal data may be requested or collected.

 THE INFORMATION WE COLLECT AND HOW IT IS GATHERED AND USED: